evangorstein/website-papers/README.md

-This repository contains the files for papers published at Evan Gorstein's google site.
+This repository contains files for Evan Gorstein's google site.